A design and creative studio modeled on the ethos and work ethic of its namesakes

 PIGEON

 The rock pigeon (columba livia) is found across the entire continental United States.
 While drawn in native habitats to inland or coastal mountains, pigeons in their adapted environments gather in places inhabited by humans—notably, farms or towns.
-True to its monicker, the city pigeon is a ubiquitous, energetic, and highly-adaptable presence in our urban landscapes.
+True to its moniker, the city pigeon is a ubiquitous, energetic, and highly-adaptable presence in our urban landscapes.
 No matter the environment, these historically athletic and reliable birds—worshipped in ancient cultures and widely domesticated—have evolved with their times.

 ETHOS